NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Bullying Press.md

 * * *

-If you hit, your opponent becomes [[Conditions/Frightened 1|Frightened 1]].
-If your opponent is using Perception for initiative when this ability is used, they become [[Conditions/Frightened 1|Frightened 2]] instead.
+If you hit, your opponent becomes [[Conditions/Frightened|Frightened 1]].
+If your opponent is using Perception for initiative when this ability is used, they become [[Conditions/Frightened|Frightened 2]] instead.

-*Source: Pathfinder Gamemastery Guide*
+*Source: Pathfinder GM Core*
-*OGL*
+*ORC*